MsLearner-py/Vehicle-Detection-and-Tracking-using-YOLO11/README.md

 ![image](https://github.com/user-attachments/assets/3d1e8650-3e49-49e6-bd3c-35c87b006bbd)

+Ultralytics supports a wide range of YOLO models, from early versions like YOLOv3 to the latest YOLO11.
+YOLO11 models are pretrained on the COCO dataset for Detection, Segmentation, and Pose Estimation.
+Additionally, Classification models pretrained on the ImageNet dataset are available.
+Tracking mode is compatible with all Detection, Segmentation, and Pose models.

 ## Modes at a Glance
 Understanding the different modes that Ultralytics YOLO11 supports is critical to getting the most out of your models: